 Abstract

-Background: The gastrointestinal tract (GIT) is a hollow muscular tube which starts from the oral cavity continuing through the pharynx, esophagus, stomach and intestines to the rectum and anus.
-The most frequently encountered disorder of this region is the Acid peptic disease which is a very common health problem all over the world.
-The pathogenesis of these disorders involves an imbalance between acid secretion and gastric mucosal defenses.
-Patients with these disorders are usually investigated by endoscopy.
-The ability to assess endoscopically the gastrointestinal tract has enabled increased accuracy and earlier histologic diagnosis of mucosal lesions.
-This is a cross-sectional study done in 100 cases of gastroduodenal biopsies in a 1 year period.
+Background: The gastrointestinal tract (GIT) is a hollow muscular tube extending from the oral cavity to the anus.
+Acid peptic disease is among the most common disorders affecting this region globally, caused by an imbalance between acid secretion and gastric mucosal defenses.
+Endoscopy has enhanced the accuracy and early histologic diagnosis of mucosal lesions.
+This cross-sectional study examines 100 gastroduodenal biopsies over a one-year period.

 Introduction